ctrhrs/ctrhrs/README.md

 - 👋 Hi, I’m @ctrhrs
-- 👀 I’m interested in
+- 👀 I’m interested in future currency
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning cryptocurrency
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on gitcoin as a friend
-- 📫 How to reach me ...
+- 📫 How to reach me just text me

 <!---
 ctrhrs/ctrhrs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.